Maddalena Cerasuolo: Entering the Resistenza

 During the war, Maddalena stood out when she participated in the gunfights that happened in the Materdei neighborhood, to avoid the German troops plundering the shoe factory near to vico delle Trone, in exchange for the weapons delivery.
-She volunteered to go alone on the prowl to calculate the size of the German troops and later to speak with Nazi officials, with the risk of not having enshrined Geneva Convention rights as ambassador.
+She volunteered to go alone on the prowl to calculate the size of the German troops and later to speak with Nazi officials, despite the risk of not being accorded Geneva Convention rights, as a military delegate.

 Maddalena Cerasuolo participated in the battle against the German troops by defending the Ponte della Sanità with the partisans of the neighborhoods Materdei and Stella, led by her father Carlo Cerasuolo, lieutenant Dino Del Prete and firefighter officer Vinicio Giacomelli.
 They contributed to keeping open an important entranceway to the city, and also an important branch of the aqueduct that supplied the center of Naples.

 For this episode she received a Medal of Military Valor and she was invited to the Royal Palace by General Montgomery, who hugged and kissed her.

-Collaboration with UK secret services
+Service with British Special Forces

-Maddalena Cerasuolo, with her alias "Maria Esposito", agent number "C22", from 23 October 1943 to 8 February 1944, operated with the Special Operations Executive (SOE), which is the British secret service.
-After a short training at Castello Mezzatorre in Forio di Ischia, she participated in the missions named "Hillside II" and "Kelvin".
+Maddalena Cerasuolo, with her alias "Maria Esposito", served as agent number "C22", from 23 October 1943 to 8 February 1944.
+She operated with No.1 Special Force, a unit of the Special Operations Executive (SOE).

+In the personal file of the SOE Maddalena is recorded as housewife, unmarried, living in the vico della Neve, 23, Materdei, Naples at her father, Carlo Cerasuolo's, house.

+After a short training course at Castello Mezzatorre in Forio di Ischia, she participated in the missions named "Hillside II" and "Kelvin".

 The Hillside II mission consisted of passing beyond enemy lines, but it ended with three failed attempts.

-Kelvin was a maritime mission.
-Cerasuolo used a motor torpedo boat directed to Corsica, to get to the coast of Liguria from Bastia, to sabotage military sites by using weapons and explosives, as planned by the British strategy.
-Also this mission ended with a failure, five attempts without any landing.
-Moreover, Maddalena lost all her clothes that she had with herself, and was later reimbursed by the SOE.
+Kelvin was a maritime mission, using a motor torpedo boat based in Corsica, to reach the coast of Liguria from Bastia and sabotage, with explosive, military sites deep in the enemy rear.
+This mission was also aborted, after five attempts without landing.
+During the attempts, she lost the suitcase of spare clothes she was carrying (for which she was later reimbursed by SOE).

-Still working with the SOE, Maddalena parachuted beyond the enemy lines when in Italy they were marked from Rome to Montecassino, to collect information by pretending to be the maid of the artist Anna d'Andria, who was collaborating by giving high society parties to understand the strategy of the German army.
+Still working with the SOE, Maddalena parachuted behind enemy lines, in the sector from Rome to Montecassino, to collect information on German strategic intentions.
+She had to pretend to be a maid of the artist Anna d'Andria, who was collaborating by giving high society parties.

-In the personal file of the SOE Maddalena is recorded as housewife, not married, living in vico della Neve, 23, Materdei, Naples at Carlo Cerasuolo's house, active as special agent from 21 October 1943 to 8 February 1944 – even though she was still available to continue – with the following service notes:
+Her war service was summarised as follows::

 Recognition

-Cerasuolo received several recognitions, both during her life, such as the Medal of Military Valor and other prestigious acknowledgements, and after her death, among those a toponymical dedication in the city of Naples.
+Cerasuolo received recognition, both during her lifetime - such as the Medal of Military Valor and other prestigious awards - and following her death - such as an eponymous renaming in the city of Naples.

-Military recognitions
+Military recognition

 On 24 May 1946 she was honored with the Bronze Medal of Military Valor with the following citation: